fieldtrip/website/tutorial/headmodel_eeg_bem.md

 #### Automatic placement based on the anatomical landmarks

 When working with EEG recorded from electrodes placed according to the 10-20 system, we can also use **[ft_electrodeplacement](/reference/ft_electrodeplacement)** to determine the electrodes.
-For that we first need to determine the anatomical landmarks, which are sometimes - incorrectly - referred to as fidicuals.
+For that we first need to determine the anatomical landmarks, which are sometimes - incorrectly - referred to as fiducials.

 We can use either the scalp surface to click on them: